-To educate, advocate, and resource so that patients with Hypersomnia can live optimal and fulfilling lives.
+To educate, advocate, and resource so that people with Hypersomnia can live optimal and fulfilling lives.

 OUR CORE BELIEFS

-- All hypersomnia patients deserve full and proper treatment.
+- All people with Hypersomnia deserve full and proper treatment.

 - Optimal diagnosis and treatment derives from better knowledge.